yjcyxky/chat-publications/README.md

 - Any papers mentioned relationships between TP53 gene and lung cancer?
 - More questions ...

 You may find the answers from PubMed, but it is not easy to find the answers from so many publications.
-By using the state-of-the-art language models (LLM), such as [Vicuna](https://vicuna.lmsys.org/) and [ChatGPT](https://chat.openai.com/), you can get the answers from publications easily.
+By using the state-of-the-art language models (LLM), such as [Vicuna](https://vicuna.lmsys.org/) and [ChatGPT](https://chat.openai.com/), you can get the answers from publications easier.

 But how to connect the LLM's (like Vicuna, ChatGPT) with publications from pubmed?
 This project provides a solution to connect the LLM's with publications from pubmed.
 It's based on LLM (Vicuna or ChatGPT), [LLAMA index](https://github.com/jerryjliu/llama_index), [LangChain](https://github.com/hwchase17/langchain), [FastChat](https://github.com/lm-sys/FastChat) etc.